socialimpactlab/feedbackmechanisms/pilots/kolkata.md

 In collaboration with [Child Hope UK](http://www.childhope.org.uk), CINI piloted a beneficiary feedback mechanism in its urban maternal and child health nutrition project in Kolkata.

 The project’s goal is to reduce infant mortality and improve maternal health by facilitating access to government social welfare schemes and quality health services.
-[This paper](({{site.baseurl}}/public/files/Cinihealth.pdf) published by CINI provides insight in how health and nutrition services were improved through feedback mechanisms.
+[This paper]({{site.baseurl}}/public/files/Cinihealth.pdf)published by CINI provides insight in how health and nutrition services were improved through feedback mechanisms.

 [Read the case study here](http://cdn.worldvision.org.uk/files/9714/6056/3426/CINI_India1.pdf).
 <img style="margin:auto" src="{{site.baseurl}}/public/img/logos/partner//childhope.png">